-Apply for Paid Family Leave benefits using SDI Online.
-Visit edd.ca.gov/SDI_Online for more information.
+Apply for Paid Family Leave benefits by visiting SDI Online (edd.ca.gov/SDI_Online).

 You may also apply using a paper form.

-Visit edd.ca.gov/Forms to request a Claim for Paid Family Leave (PFL) Benefits, DE 2501F form.
+Visit EDD Forms and Publications (edd.ca.gov/Forms) to request a Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form.

-For caregiving claims, you must supply medical certification showing that the care recipient has a serious health condition and requires your care.
+For caregiving claims, you must provide medical certification showing that the care recipient has a serious health condition and requires your care.
 This needs to be completed by the care recipient's physician/practitioner.
 Information about the care recipient and their signature are also required.